peteroupc/peteroupc.github.io/random.md

 For such purposes, applications should choose hash functions designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called _avalanche property_).
 Hash functions used in information security contexts should be designed such that finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive (the _one-way property_) and so is finding an unknown input that leads to a given output (_collision resistance_), and should have other information security properties depending on the application.

-<a id=GPU_Programming_Environments></a>
-## GPU Programming Environments

-In general, GL Shading Language (GLSL) and other programming environments designed for execution on a graphics processing unit (GPU)&mdash;
-- have limited access to some system resources compared with other programming environments,
-- are designed for parallel execution, and
-- do not store state,

-so random number generators for such environments are often designed as [**hash functions**](#Hash_Functions), because their output is determined solely by the input rather than both the input and state (as with PRNGs).
-Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

 <a id=Motivation></a>
 ## Motivation

-In this document, I made the distinction between _statistical_ and _cryptographic_ RNGs because that is how programming languages often present random number generators &mdash; they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as `java.security.SecureRandom`).
+In this document, I made the distinction between _statistical_ and _cryptographic_ RNGs because that is how many programming languages present random number generators &mdash; they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as `java.security.SecureRandom`).

 What has motivated me to write a more rigorous definition of random number generators is the fact that many applications still use weak RNGs.
 In my opinion, this is largely because most popular programming languages today&mdash;
 - specify few and weak requirements on RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),